scrapy/scrapy/docs/topics/downloader-middleware.rst

 Writing your own downloader middleware
 ======================================

-Each middleware component is a Python class that defines one or more of the following methods:
+Each middleware component is a Python class that inherits from this class:

 .. module:: scrapy.downloadermiddlewares